sagebind/dockerfiles/base/README.md

 Some custom commands are included for controlling services, the container state, or for just making working with common tasks easier:

 - `envsubst`: Piping command that replaces patterns of the form `${ENV_NAME}` with the value of the `ENV_NAME` environment variable.
 Useful for making templated config files.
+- `service`: Helper script for starting and stopping services.
 - `shutdown`: Shuts down all services and then terminates the container.
 - `halt`: Like `shutdown`, but causes the container to return a failure exit code.